 Though most fasteners form a non-permanent joint, this does not mean you only use fasteners when you want to be able to take something apart, and it doesn’t mean the joint is weak by any means.
 Fasteners can reliably hold together objects that can experience a great degree of stress.

 Mechanical fasteners come in many forms, including screws, nails, nuts, bolts, washers, anchors and rivets.
-Each of these varieties of fasteners is a category unto itself, with many types to choose from.
-If you’ve ever been in a fastener aisle at a hardware store, you know how many options are out there.
+Each of these different types of fasteners is a category unto itself, with many types to choose from.
+If you’ve ever been in a fastener aisle at a hardware store, you know how many different types of fasteners are out there.
 Let’s look at each of these common examples of fasteners and break them down a bit further.

 For many people, when they think of fasteners, screws are the first thing to come to mind.
 Screw fasteners are one of the most versatile types of fasteners out there.
 Their threaded shafts give them durable holding power, and unlike a bolt, they don’t require anything to hold them in place.
 Typically, you use a drill to make a pilot hole in a material and then use a screwdriver to drive the screw in place.
 Screws come in a wide variety of types and sizes.
 Some of the most common types of screws include:

 Nails have been in use since ancient times, and they are still an everyday household item.
 You can easily spot the difference between a screw and a nail because a nail doesn’t have threading.
 While a nail doesn’t provide the same holding power a screw does, it has greater shear strength, making it the better choice for some applications.
 Many types of nails take their names from their applications, which can make it a snap to find the right variety of nail for a job.
 Some common kinds include:

 Nuts and bolts are another common type of fastener.
 These two pieces work in tandem to hold components together.
 You insert the bolt through the two parts you want to join, then fasten it in place with a nut on the end.
 Some of the most common types of bolts you’ll use are: